 Saturday, July 4, 2015

-Beads Traded for Slaves vs Pacific Northwest "Russian" Blue Glass Fur Trade Beads
+Beads Traded into Africa vs Pacific Northwest "Russian" Blue Glass Fur Trade Beads

 Sorting through my collection of trade beads recently, I observed that the very largest of my so-called "Russian" trade beads all have 7 sides.
-Beads of this type were used in the 19th century slave trade as well as in the North American fur trade, particularly in the Pacific Northwest.
+Beads of this type were purportedly used in the 19th century slave trade (based upon an inscription of the Levin sample card in the British Museum, likely written decades after the slave trade was abolished in England in 1807) as well as in the North American fur trade, particularly in the Pacific Northwest.

-Beads probably from the African trade, from the Pacific Northwest, and from the African trade.
+Beads of unknown source (likely Columbia River?), from the Pacific Northwest, and from the African trade.
 About 13x13mm in size.
 The upper strands are transparent uniform dark cobalt blue, the lower lighter blue strand has 3 layers of glass.
 The light blue strand displays glass decomposition, most likely from burial in earth, and was collected in Africa by Michael Heide.

 Beads closely resembling the long beads on the right appear on a 19th century sample card in the British Museum with a hand-written label, "Beads used in the African Trade for Slaves."
 Dark blue beads similar to the strands on the left also appear in the right column of the sample card, but are smaller and have 6 sides.